-The student with ambitions to complete graduate or postgraduate courses at The University of Akron will find that he can earn a Bachelor of Laws degree, a Master's degree in any of a dozen graduate fields or a Ph.D. in Chemistry with specialization in Polymer Chemistry or Ph.D. in Polymer Science.
+The student with ambitions to complete graduate or postgraduate courses at The University of Akron will find that he can earn a Juris Doctor degree, a Master's Degree in any of 17 graduate fields or a Ph.D. in Polymer Science, Chemistry or in Industrial Psychology.

-For the student who intends to meet the University requirements for a Bachelor's degree and then enter his chosen vocation, there is the satisfaction of knowing that this degree will be a valuable, lifelong asset whenever he presents his credentials to a prospective employer.
+For the student who intends to meet the University requirements for a Bachelor's Degree or Associate Degree and then enter his chosen profession or vocation, there is the satisfaction of knowing that this degree will be a valuable, lifelong asset whenever he presents his credentials to a prospective employer.